Neev1108/Single-Cell-Pipeline/README.md

 This section would let the user analyze the distribution of the data and select a threshold for filtering cells and genes to remove unwanted or contaminated data.
 Since datasets vary, it is highly encourged users take the time to determine an accurate value than rely on default values.

 3 different graphs will be displayed in a new window for the user to analyze.
 The program will stall until the user closes the window of the graph.
 Only one graph will be displayed at a time.
-Note that none of the images will be automatically saved!

 ```
 Input min_genes threshold or leave blank to use default settings: